bkatchmar/AngularJS-NodeJS-Exercise-1/README.md

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.4.0/jquery.min.js"></script>
 ```

-Increasingly AngualrJS has been able to replace jQuery, but its still a good practice to include it unless we expliclty find ourselves not needing it.
+Increasingly AngularJS has been able to replace jQuery, but its still a good practice to include it unless we expliclty find ourselves not needing it.

 ### Bootstrap JS files